hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 typical early eighteenth-century English furnace needed about 1,600 ha of trees for a sustainable supply (box 4.22).

-## Box 4.22 Fuel needs of an eighteenth-century English blast furnace {.featuretitle}
+Box 4.22 Fuel needs of an eighteenth-century English blast furnace

 Early eighteenth-century English blast furnaces worked only from October to May, and during that time their average output was just 300 t of pig